New Jersey mileage reimbursement rates & calculator

 New Jersey vs federal mileage reimbursement rules

-At the federal level, the IRS sets the standard mileage rate at $0.67 per mile for 2024, which employers use to keep reimbursements non-taxable.
-New Jersey's approach is split between the state and private sector.
+At the federal level, the IRS sets a standard mileage rate each year, which employers commonly use to keep reimbursements non-taxable.
+For 2026, that rate is $0.725 per mile.

 Automate mileage tracking to eliminate logging errors with Ramp